 We are a leading global provider of solutions that accelerate the drug discovery and development process, including research models and associated services, and outsourced preclinical services.
-The drug development process requires the steadily increasing investment of time and money-various studies and reports estimate it takes between 10-16 years, up to \$1.65 billion, and exploration of more than 10,000 drug compounds to produce a single FDA-approved drug.
-Charles River is positioned to leverage our core competencies in vivo biology and regulatory-compliant preclinical services in an efficient and cost-effective way to aid our customers in bringing their drugs to market faster.
+The drug development process requires the steadily increasing investment of time and money-various studies and reports estimate it takes between 10-16 years, up to \$2.0 billion, and exploration of more than 10,000 drug compounds to produce a single FDA-approved drug.
+Charles River is positioned to leverage our core competency in in vivo biology in an efficient and cost-effective way to aid our customers in bringing their drugs to market faster.

 We have two reporting segments: Research Models and Services (RMS) and Preclinical Services (PCS).
 We provide the research models required in research and development of new drugs, devices and therapies and have been in this business for over 60 years.
-We have built upon our core competencies to develop a diverse and growing portfolio of products and services.
+We have built upon our core competency to develop a diverse and growing portfolio of products and services.
 Our wide array of tools and services enables our customers to reduce costs, increase speed and enhance their productivity and effectiveness in drug discovery and development.
 Our customer base includes global pharmaceutical companies, biotechnology companies, as well as government agencies, and leading hospitals and academic institutions around the world.
-We currently operate approximately 70 facilities in 16 countries worldwide.
+We currently operate approximately 68 facilities in 16 countries worldwide.
 Our products and services, supported by our global infrastructure and deep scientific expertise, enable our customers to meet many of the challenges of early-stage life sciences research.
-In 2009, our net sales were \$1.20 billion and our operating income was \$166.9 million.
+In 2010, our net sales from continuing operations were \$1.13 billion and our operating loss from continuing operations was \$298.5 million.

-In recent years, we have completed a number of acquisitions that have broadened our present portfolio of high-end services to include general toxicology, specialty toxicology, discovery and imaging services, biopharmaceutical services and Phase I clinical services.
-In addition, these acquisitions:

-- significantly expanded our overall corporate size; - significantly increased the breadth of the products and services that we offer; and - expanded and strengthened our global footprint in the growing market for pharmaceutical research and development services.
+Since 2004, we have acquired companies that have broadened our portfolio of high-end services to include general toxicology, specialty toxicology, discovery and imaging services, and biopharmaceutical services.
+In addition, these acquisitions significantly expanded our overall corporate size and expanded and strengthened our global footprint in the growing market for pharmaceutical research and development services.

-These acquisitions, which include the acquisitions of Piedmont Research Center LLC, Cerebricon Ltd. and Systems Pathology Company, LLC in 2009 and NewLab BioQuality AG and MIR Preclinical Services in 2008, have been critical in our continuing mission to support our key pharmaceutical and biotechnology customers, who are increasingly seeking full service, global partners to whom they can outsource more of their preclinical research and development efforts.
-By some estimates, the outsourced in vivo discovery and drug development services markets in which we participate-ranging from research model production through Phase I clinical services-has a current size of approximately \$7.0-\$7.5 billion annually.
-It is thought that this represents 30-40% of all of the related in vivo discovery and drug development work currently performed (with wide variances among the different services) and in the aggregate is expected to increase over time as outsourcing trends continue.
+These acquisitions, which include Piedmont Research Center LLC, Cerebricon Ltd., and Systems Pathology Company, LLC in 2009 and NewLab BioQuality AG in 2008, have been critical in our continuing mission to support our key pharmaceutical and biotechnology customers, who are increasingly seeking full service, global partners to whom they can outsource more of their preclinical research and development efforts.
+By some estimates, the outsourced in vivo discovery and drug development services markets in which we currently participate-ranging from research model production through discovery services through preclinical services-has a current size of approximately \$5.0-6.0 billion and it is thought that this represents approximately 40% of all of the related in vivo discovery and non-clinical drug development work currently performed (with wide variances among the different services, ranging from 15% to 100% outsourced) and in the aggregate is expected to increase over time as outsourcing trends continue.